zenwork/fhir-beacon/packages/library/README.md

 FHIR Beacon
 ===========

+<span style="color:red; background:pink; border: red solid 0.1rem;padding:1rem; margin: 1rem, 0, 1rem,0">**_NOTE:_ This
-**_NOTE:_ This library is not ready for production.
-All feedback is welcome.**
+library is exploratory and not ready for production.
+All feedback is welcome. [read background](./background.md) **</span>

 Fhir Beacon is for working with [FHIR](http://hl7.org/fhir/) data in the browser without the need for a backend.
-It enables web-developers to easily adopt the FHIR metamodel as is, without having to implement a separate marshaling layer.
+It enables web-developers to easily adopt the FHIR metamodel as is, without having to implement middleware or data mappings.

 * [Using FHIR Elements](#components)
 * [Implemented FHIR Elements](#implemented)